cirruselli/MS4-Django-Ellis/README.md

 ### Heroku Deployment
 To deploy this project to Heroku, the following steps were taken:
-1. Create a `requirements.txt` file using the terminal command `pip3 freeze --local > requiremenets.txt`.
+1. Create a `requirements.txt` file using the terminal command `pip3 freeze --local > requirements.txt`.
 2. Create a `Procfile` with the terminal command `echo web: python app.py > Procfile`.
 3. Use `git add` and `git commit` for the `requirements.txt` and `Procfile` and then `git push` the project to GitHub.
 4. Log in and create a new app on the [Heroku website](https://dashboard.heroku.com) by clicking the "New" button and "Create New App" in your dashboard.
 Give the app a unique name, set the region to Europe and click "Create app".